 - Going forward, the finance leaders are taking additional steps to secure their cash and loan arrangements with banks.
 These include opting for account structures that provide stronger fund protection, such as sweep accounts, diversifying banking relationships, revising loan agreements and purchasing products at the $250,000 insured cash deposit threshold at multiple banks.

-- Some organizations are being asked to demonstrate corporate resilience to their auditors, which could have a positive impact on evaluation.
-Rather than wait for inbound questioning, officers should be prepared to provide an outbound message about their organizations’ resilience capabilities.
+- Some organisations are being asked to demonstrate corporate resilience to their auditors, which could have a positive impact on evaluation.
+Rather than wait for inbound questioning, officers should be prepared to provide an outbound message about their organisations’ resilience capabilities.

 - In times like now, finance leaders should communicate with their employees effectively.
 During a recent tumultuous weekend of bank closures, one CFO said promptly issued companywide memos helped reassure employees that payroll would not be affected.
 The finance team provided department managers timely information in response to employee concerns.
 Several CFOs said that the proactive communication effort proved to be more impactful than managing the banking disruption matters themselves.

 - Many emerging tech companies are dealing with high turnover as a result of the increased cost of recruitment and onboarding, as well as erosion of institutional knowledge bases.
 A company in the artificial intelligence space is providing new opportunities for key employees based on market analysis, according to its CFO.
 Others have imposed hiring freezes, avoiding backfill for the time being.

 - Job security has become a higher priority in the talent market since Q3 2022.
 Larger organisations with cashflow-positive operations appeal to employees who want stability.
 As this change has occurred, companies have eliminated several retention benefits and emphasising fiscal responsibility.